Semanticraft/mastermind/README.md

 # mastermind
-Contains the Mastermind project, developed in the "Software Engineering 2" course at HTW Berlin
+Contains the Mastermind project, developed in the "Software Engineering 2" course at HTW Berlin.